-Let me return to where I began.
-We are called to be concerned for one another - to be concerned not least for those who for one reasons or another are struggling with life in general, but perhaps with ministry in particular.
-It may be that others are at fault - or it may be that they are at fault.
-Whatever, there is a need - a need, perhaps, to tell them not only that we care for them and appreciate them, but that God loves them and cares for them even more.
+We are called to be concerned for one another - not least for those who for one reasons or another are struggling with life in general, but perhaps with ministry in particular.
+It may be that others are at fault, or it may be that they are at fault.
+Whatever, there is a need - perhaps, to tell them not only that we care for them and appreciate them, but that God loves them and cares for them even more.
 May God give us the grace, energy and commitment so to do.